-WILITO but number!
+without number!
 (Jeremiah 2:32 ULT) Will a virgin forget her jewelry, a bride her veils?
 Of course not!
-Yet my people have forgotten me for days without number! hat man is there among you, of whom his son will ask for a loaf of bread, but he will give a stone?
+Yet my people have forgotten me for days without number!
+Or what man is there among you, of whom his son will ask for a loaf of bread, but he will give him a stone?
 (Matthew 7:9 ULT) Or what man is there among you, of whom his son will ask for a loaf of bread, but he will give him a stone?
 None of you would do that!
-(2) Change the rhetorical question to a statement or exclamation. t is the kingdom of God like, and what can I compare it to?
-It is like a mustard seed. e 13:18-19a ULT) This is what the kingdom of God is like.
-It is like a mustard seed Are y rou insulting the high priest of God?
+(2) Chang ge the rhetorical question to a statement or exclamation.
+What is the kingdom of God like, and what can I compare it to?
+It is like a mustard seed.
+(Luke 13:18-19a ULT) This is what the kingdom of God is like.
+It is like a mustard seed Are you insulting the high priest of God?
 (Acts 23:4b ULT) (Acts 23:4 ULT) You should not insult God's high priest!
 Why did I not die when I came out from the womb?
 (Job 3:11a ULT) I wish I had died when I came out from the womb!
-And 1:43 how has this happened to me that the mother of my Lord should come to me?
-(Luke ULT) How wonderful it is that the mother of my Lord has come to me!
-(3) Change the rhetorical question to a statement, and then follow it with a short question.
+And how has this happened to me that the mother of my Lord should come to me?
+(Luke 1:43 ULT) How wonderful it is that the mother of my Lord has come to me!
+(3) Chang ge the rhetorical question to a statement, and then follow it with a short question.
 Do you not still rule the kingdom of Israel?
-(1 Kings 21:7b ULT) You still rule the kingdom of Israel, do you not?
-(4) Change the form of the question so that it communicates in your language what the original speaker communicated in his. hat man is there among you, of whom his son will ask for a loaf of bread, but he will give a stone?
-(Matthew 7:9 ULT) If your son asks you for a loaf of bread, would you give him a stone? a virgin forget her jewelry, a bride her veils?
-Yet my people have forgotten me for days out number!
-(Jeremiah 2:32 ULT) What virgin would forget her jewelry, and what bride would forget her veils?
+(1 Kings 21:7b ULT) You still rule the kingdom of Israel, do you not? - ge the form of the question so that it communicates in your language what the orignal speaker icated in his.
+Or what man is there among you, of whom his son will ask for a loaf of bread, but he will give him a stone?
+(Matthew 7:9 ULT) If your son asks you for a loaf of bread, would you give him a stone?
+Will a virgin forget her jewelry, a bride her veils ?
 Yet my people have forgotten me for days without number!
-But you, why do you judge your brother ?
-And you also, why do you despise your brother ?
-(Romans 14:10 ULT) Do you think it is good to judge your brother?
-Do you think it is good to despise your brother?
+(Jeremiah 2:32 ULT) without number: (Jerennan 2.32 OLT) What virgin would forget her jewelry, and what bride would forget her veils?
+Yet my people have forgotten me for days without number!
+What virgin would forget her jewelry, and what bride would forget her What virgin would forget her jewelry, and what bride would forget her veils?
+Yet my people have forgotten me for days without number!
+But you, why do you judge your brother?
+And you also, why do you despise your brother?
 Will a virgin forget her jewelry, a bride her veils?
 Yet my people have forgotten me for days Referenced in: 1 Timothy 3:5 Simile Description A simile is a comparison of two things that are not normally thought to be similar.
 The simile focuses on a particular trait the two items have in common, and it includes the words "like," "as," or "than."
 This page answers the question: What is a simile?